How to Improve SEO Rankings in 2022 (26 Ways)

 5. Optimize content for search intent

-A reliable way to improve SEO for greater digital marketing ROI is to align your content with search intent.
+A reliable way to improve SEO for greater digital marketing ROI is to align your content with user intent.
+I explained what search intent is here if you want the full overview.
+I suggest you read it because it’s one of the most important SEO factors right now.

 When someone searches for “best [product],” they most likely want a third-party assessment of the best options.
 However, if they search for [product] reviews, they clearly want a list of opinions about a specific product.
 If they search for “[product] near me”, they probably want to visit a store to purchase or pick up the item.
 Finally, if they search for “what is [product]”, they want a definition, or more information about the category.